 USB-C has a broad range of uses.
 The ability to carry a display signal over USB-C relies on a technology called USB-C Alt Mode.
 In essence, this is just DisplayPort via a USB-C plug.
 The raw throughput and supported resolutions depend on the DisplayPort standard being used (at this stage, it’s likely 1.4).

 This means all the technical aspects of USB-C DisplayPort over Alt Mode mirror those of regular DisplayPort 1.4.
-With display stream compression, it’s theoretically possible to get a 4K signal at 60 frames with 8-bit color though 8K resolutions in 10-bit.
+With display stream compression, it’s theoretically possible to get an 8K signal at 60 frames with 10-bit color, or an uncompressed 4K 8-bit signal at 120Hz.